bradleyac/resume-generator/RGS.Frontend/features.md

 * ~~Port resume page to Blazor~~
 * ~~Cover letter generation~~
-* ~~Allow re-generating just the cover letter with additional feedback for the model.~~
+* ~~Allow re-generating just the cover letter with additional feedback for the model.~~ Keep a history of feedback given for a particular posting.
 * ~~Search across postings~~
 * Goal setting?
 * More than one user